Volunteer in Romania

 There is the option to work with displaced ethnic groups currently living in Romania.
 Projects can also include helping displaced Hungarian and Czango ethnic groups who are among the poorest and most vulnerable sections of Romanian society.

-Conservation / Wildlife
+Conservation & Wildlife Projects

 A popular option is to help animals at wildlife sanctuaries in Romania.
 Wildlife conservation programs with brown bears is popular, there is a bear sanctuary near the spectacular Carpathian Mountains where you can help rescued and abused bears.
 Sometimes you will be creating initiatives to prevent poaching or you might be getting your hands dirty cleaning or feeding the animals.